 - Public email domains

 Implement appropriate technical countermeasures appropriate to the size of your business to prevent potential phishing attacks such as those sent by random attackers from getting through your defenses.

 As a security engineer, it’s important that you or your team takes a healthy approach to good habits.
 Security incidents can happen which is why you’re paid for your services!
 Encourage your team to admit when something has slipped through the net and have regular meetings with staff to make them aware of best practice.

 After training people in staff awareness, put them to the test.
 The effectiveness of a phishing attack can be used to evaluate the clarity of your instructions and to determine who needs more follow-up.

 How We Can Help You Mitigate The Threat Of Phishing

 IT Governance is a company that has made it their business to deliver the best ever IT governance and risk management courses, as well as offer the best phishing solutions online.
 So if you’re looking for ways to improve your own IT policies or want to stay up-to-date with the latest cyber security threats in your area.

 In closing, Phishing attacks are on the rise.
-Reports show record growth in recent years, and a solid security awareness program is an integral part of any defense-in-depth strategy.
+Reports show record growth in recent years, and a solid security awareness program is an integral part of any defense-in-depth strategy with well-implemented phishing protection measures.
 Phish Threat allows you to experience the life of a potential victim of phishing scams.
 It will also educate employees with well-thought training material that provides them with relevant information on how to protect themselves from these online threats.